ForwardStar/RadixGraph/README.md

 Then run ``./optimizer -h`` for help information.

+# Reproducing full experiments in our paper
+We provide the complete reproducing procedures with running examples in ``reproduce.ipynb``.
+Use jupyter notebook to open the file ``reproduce.ipynb`` to see the full steps and results.

 # License
 This project is licensed under the **Apache License 2.0** - see the [LICENSE](LICENSE) file for details.